The Front Lawn Album Reviews

 1993, 7/10

-The pair’s skewering of suburban life is most blatant in ‘Wedding Song’, where the protagonist marries a washing machine – the duo would perform with a working washing machine on stage.
+The pair’s skewering of suburban life is most blatant in ‘Wedding Song’, where the protagonist marries a washing machine.
+The duo performed with a washing machine running on stage.
 The single ‘The Beautiful Things’ also fetishes household appliances.
-There’s a debt to Talking Heads on ‘Found Another Body’ – it sounds like a track from the new wave band’s own second album, also titled More Songs….
+There’s a debt to Talking Heads on ‘Found Another Body’ – it sounds like a track from the new wave band’s second album, also titled More Songs….

 There aren’t as many great songs on this record as in their first, but I’m glad that The Front Lawn released them anyway.